PalisadoesFoundation/talawa/.github/pull_request_template.md

 <!--Yes or No. Note: Add unit tests or automation tests for your code.-->

+- [ ] Tests are written for all changes made in this PR.
+- [ ] Test coverage meets or exceeds the current coverage (~90/95%).

 **Snapshots/Videos:**

 <!--Add snapshots or videos wherever possible.-->